34th-Arma-Company/34th-PRC-Aux-Mod/doc/Config_Tutorials/Pbo_Creation_Dependence_Includes.md

 }
 ```
 ## #includes
-You might have noticed in the last example that there doesn't appear to be anything other than a '<i>#include</i>' and a path within the the different Cfg classes. <i>#include</i> is a decleration that we want to take whatever is in the include and put it here.
+You might have noticed in the last example that there doesn't appear to be anything other than a `#include` and a path within the the different Cfg classes. `#include` is a decleration that we want to take whatever is in the include and put it here.
 In the same way that every mod modifies the Cfg Classes at load time all of our includes are loaded in order into one big section.
-This function has allowed us to break our code down into smaller more specific and readable blocks by utilizing <i>#include</i>.
+This function has allowed us to break our code down into smaller more specific and readable blocks by utilizing `#include`.

 ```c++
 #include "beret\config_weapons.hpp"